smonksi/premiere-league-stats/README.md

 - added error handling to set_active_stat
   - if an invlaid stat is requested, an error is printed
   - then set_active_stat() defaults to default_stat value
+- pretty show_arguments() for values given by user on command line
+  - presented neatly on one line
+  - colours highlight user values